 A sample of manufacturers includes Rapak, Bulk Handling Australia, Fluid Bag, Greiff and Arlington Packaging but what characterises them is a common need for space and cost efficiency, exactly what is needed in this application.

-Apart from the obvious requirement of flexibility and purity, any system must be able to utilise host nation personnel and equipment and has be as labour and space efficient as possible.
+Apart from the obvious requirement of flexibility and purity, any system must be able to utilise host nation personnel and equipment and has to be as labour and space-efficient as possible.

 A 3x 20 foot ISO container system would incorporate a purification/bottling/bagging plant, initial consumables stock, fuel, pumps, hoses and sundry supplies such as cardboard boxes, packing equipment, spares and basic maintenance tools.